TechnionTDK/jbs-ir/README.md

 * A java test tool for the IR engine evaluation
 * Instructions and documentation for bringing up the search engine on a new machine

-For more information please visit the wiki page of the repository.

 ###In order to bring up the search engine on a new machine, we need to have the following components integrated
 * Solr
 * jbs-text repository